mzelinka/aprp/README.md

 Output
 ----------
 TOA SW flux anomalies attributable to changes in:
--surface albedo (for all-, clear-, and overcast-sky conditions) -clouds (total change and contributions from changing cloud cover, scattering, and absorption) -non-cloud atmosphere (e.g., from changes in water vapor, aerosols, ozone)
+1. surface albedo (for all-, clear-, and overcast-sky conditions)
+2. clouds (total change and contributions from changing cloud cover, scattering, and absorption)
+3. non-cloud atmosphere (e.g., from changes in water vapor, aerosols, ozone)

 Each output field is size (MO,LAT,LON)